 Finally, the project is responsible for developing a comprehensive set of public sector social innovation indicators and explores future trends in social innovation through scenario-mapping with academics and practitioners.

-The Hertie School of Governance, represented by Kai Wegrich and Gerhard Hammerschmid, is primarily responsible for disseminating the project’s results on the project website (www.lipse.org) and through articles, books, road shows and conferences across Europe.
+The Hertie School, represented by Kai Wegrich and Gerhard Hammerschmid, is primarily responsible for disseminating the project’s results on the project website (www.lipse.org) and through articles, books, road shows and conferences across Europe.

 The project is coordinated by Prof. Dr Victor Bekkers and Dr Lars Tummers from Erasmus University Rotterdam.
-The other participating universities are: The University of Edinburgh, Katholieke Universiteit Leuven, Radboud University Nijmegen, Roskilde Universitet, Hertie School of Governance, Ecole Nationale d'administration, Tallinn University of Technology, ESADE, Universita Commerciale 'Luigi Bocconi', National School of Political Studies and Public Administration, and Univerzita Mateja Bela v Banskej Bystrici.
+The other participating universities are: The University of Edinburgh, Katholieke Universiteit Leuven, Radboud University Nijmegen, Roskilde Universitet, Hertie School, Ecole Nationale d'administration, Tallinn University of Technology, ESADE, Universita Commerciale 'Luigi Bocconi', National School of Political Studies and Public Administration, and Univerzita Mateja Bela v Banskej Bystrici.